10xs.aiOpen Beta

 2. Copy 10xs/CLAUDE.md to your project root — Claude Code reads CLAUDE.md automatically from the project root

-3. Start a Claude Code session in your project — the governance adapter is picked up automatically
+3. Start a Claude Code session in your project — your AI tool picks up the project rules automatically

 Claude Code reads CLAUDE.md from the project root on every session start.
-The adapter references doctrine documents inside 10xs/, so your assistant discovers and follows governance rules without any manual prompting.
+The adapter references standards documents inside 10xs/, so your assistant discovers and follows project rules without any manual prompting.

 How do exports work?▾

 Each export is a point-in-time snapshot.
-The export engine reads your current PRD, blueprint, and execution plan, assembles governance artifacts, and generates a zip file client-side.
+The export engine reads your current PRD, blueprint, and execution plan, assembles your system artifacts, and generates a zip file client-side.

 No data is stored server-side after generation.
 The zip contains only the 10xs/ folder — extract it into your repo root or any directory.
 No files outside 10xs/ are created or modified.